ampproject/amphtml/validator/nodejs/README.md

 ## Node.js API

-This API is new and still experimental, feedback is especially welcome.
+This API is new - feedback is especially welcome.

 To install, use `npm install amphtml-validator` in your project directory, or add `amphtml-validator` as a dependency to your package.json.